AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 ## Common Patterns with HTL {#common-patterns-with-htl}

-This section introduces a few common scenarios and how to best solve them with the HTML Template Language.
+This section introduces a few common scenarios.
+It explains how best to solve these scenarios with the HTML Template Language.

 ### Loading Client Libraries {#loading-client-libraries}